elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 ---

-### What happens when a function parameter is not provided?
+### What happens when a function parameter does not get provided?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If a parameter (function argument) and it has no default.
-The value becomes undefined.
+  <div><strong>Interview Response:</strong> If a parameter (function argument) has no default, the value becomes undefined.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />